 Style guide to obfuscation (new updated edition): Laura Gascoigne investigates the continued manglings of syntax and punctuation by those with space to fill and nothing intelligible to say

 “Nothing and no one ever heard so many stupidities as a picture,” remarked Jules de Goncourt, and since he made his observation things have got worse.
 The insults to intelligence endured by 19th century pictures were as nothing to those routinely heaped on contemporary art.
 Some things never change, however.
-Stupidity almost always originates in vanity, and art criticism is […]
+Stupidity almost always originates in… Continue reading Style guide to obfuscation (new updated edition): Laura Gascoigne investigates the continued manglings of syntax and punctuation by those with space to fill and nothing intelligible to say

 Non-visual art: Laura Gascoigne argues for a restoration of the visual

 The traditionalist lament for loss of skill is a distraction.
 The modernists were right about that: skill on its own is not enough.
 The first step on the road to recovery is to reinstate the visual as the sole and proper domain of art.
-Once it is generally agreed that art’s impact is essentially visual, the skills to make it […]
+Once it is generally agreed that art’s impact is essentially visual,… Continue reading Non-visual art: Laura Gascoigne argues for a restoration of the visual

 Misplaced trust: tripping along with the teddy bears’ picnic, Laura Gascoigne looks at the obvious mismatch of the National Trust and contemporary art

 If you go down to the woods today, you’re sure of a big surprise.
 That’s if the woods are Mortimer Forest in Herefordshire, and the surprise hasn’t by now been deliberately spoiled by tree-hugging vigilante forest rangers.
-Last spring, RCA graduate Philippa Lawrence took it into her pretty little head to barcode the trunks of selected young oaks in this […]
+Last spring, RCA graduate Philippa Lawrence took it into her pretty little head to barcode the trunks of… Continue reading Misplaced trust: tripping along with the teddy bears’ picnic, Laura Gascoigne looks at the obvious mismatch of the National Trust and contemporary art

 Misappliance of Science: The marriage of art and science is one only of financial convenience, argues Laura Gascoigne

 In economically choppy waters, artists without lifejackets can be forgiven for clinging to any passing spar.
 So when a life raft floats past flying a flag marked ‘EDUCATION’, it’s understandable that they should haul themselves aboard.
 But the flag is misleading.
-The raft isn’t headed for the familiar port of art school, where people used to receive an art education. […]
+The raft isn’t headed for the familiar port of art school, where people used… Continue reading Misappliance of Science: The marriage of art and science is one only of financial convenience, argues Laura Gascoigne

 Eh up Arup!
 Laura Gascoigne looks into the real brains behind the public sculptures we don’t need